y9v/carrierwave-base64/README.md

 mount_base64_uploader :image, ImageUploader
 ```

 Now you can also upload files by passing an encoded base64 string to the attribute.
+This also works for normal file uploads from file fields inside an HTML form, so you can safely replace `mount_uploader` with `mount_base64_uploader` to support both file input and base64 encoded input

 ## Upload file extension